A radio telescope in outback Western Australia has completed the deepest and broadest search at low frequencies for alien technologies

-CITS will be performing maintenance on the Virtual Desktop Infrastructure (VDI) environment.
-Access to the virtual desktop labs/virtual desktop will be impacted on Monday 3 June and Monday 24 June.
+CITS will be performing maintenance on the Virtual Desktop Infrastructure (VDI) environment on Monday 24 June.

 An NT-first stormwater sediment control system and an award-winning school for students with disabilities are just a couple of the projects Paul Brandis has worked on since moving to Darwin in 2012.